bieber/rettention/README.md

   This must be either the string "forever" to turn off deletion, or a duration string that can be parsed by Go's [time.ParseDuration](https://pkg.go.dev/time#example-ParseDuration).
+* **exclude_subreddits**: This key allows you to exclude certain subreddits from retention.
+No posts or comments in the listed subreddits will be deleted.

 The auth command automatically adds entries to the `users` key as you authenticate them.